-A dog owner called us in panic because her elderly dog (Shelby) suddenly had difficulty walking and was falling over.
+A dog owner called us in a panic because her elderly dog (Shelby) suddenly had difficulty walking and was falling over.
 She was also tilting her head, the eyes were rotating in a circle and flicking back and forth, and up and down.

 This was great news because the symptoms of this condition seem really bad, but it usually gets better on its own with little or no treatment!

 Most dogs recover fully.
-In some cases the dog might have mild persistent neurologic deficits, for example a head tilt or wobbling when they shake their heads.
+In some cases, the dog might have mild persistent neurologic deficits, for example, a head tilt or wobbling when they shake their heads.
 These usually do not affect the quality of the dog’s life.

 We kept Shelby at the treatment area of our hospital for a few days so that we could keep observing her.

-The treatment area is also where we monitor post surgical and emergency clients, because we want to be able to be right there at all times, instead of keeping patients in a kennel further away.
+The treatment area is also where we monitor post-surgical and emergency clients because we want to be able to be right there at all times, instead of keeping patients in a kennel further away.

 The clinical signs of idiopathic vestibular disease are usually some combination of the following symptoms:

 - Eyes flicking back and forth, up and down, or rotating in a circle (nystagmus)